Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### Your company has recently decided to install a Microsoft SharePoint server to serve as the organization's knowledge base.
-Which dimension of service management would this decision best be considered?
+Which dimension of Service Management would this decision best be considered?

 - [x] Information and Technology.
 - [ ] Organizations and People.